YuraLitvinov/patchdog/README.md

 Requires .env file to function.
-Insert your key, specify input and from there everything should work. start.sh should be the entry point as it creates project_files.json file that is necessary for proper operation.
+Insert your key, specify input and from there everything should work.
-The script is not bound to only *.rs files, but with a simple edit can insert any type of file into the notation.
+The script is bound to Rust files, as it uses parsing to avoid documented and unnecessary code.
-Currently, this .json is necessary, as it provides the project with necessary input.
-Potentially, it could be expanded to include code blocks that were changed as per git.
+Main goal there is, is to avoid unnecessary dependencies that would carry a lot of overhead and impossible to maintain.
+The project aims at smooth Github Actions integration, as it can be used to document changes in a repository - either dump them to a LLM or be documented by a human.
+Essentially, this tool compares two files, dynamically joining all of their dependencies and creating documentation for them.